opentypejs/opentype.js/README.md

 * `unicodes`: The list of unicode values for this glyph (most of the time this will be 1, can also be empty).
 * `index`: The index number of the glyph.
 * `advanceWidth`: The width to advance the pen when drawing this glyph.
+* `leftSideBearing`: The horizontal distance from the previous character to the origin (`0, 0`); a negative value indicates an overhang
 * `xMin`, `yMin`, `xMax`, `yMax`: The bounding box of the glyph.
 * `path`: The raw, unscaled path of the glyph.